ARM-software/psa-api/doc/ext-pake/api/pake.rst

             // Set r6, the ZKP proof for x4*s
             psa_pake_input(&jpake, PSA_PAKE_STEP_ZK_PROOF, ...);

     #.
-To use the shared secret, extract it as a key.
+To use the shared secret, extract it as a key-derivation key.
 For example, to extract a derivation key for HKDF-SHA-256:

         .. code-block:: xref